19 Pancreas

 Endocrine Pancreas:

 Let’s dive back into the pancreas, the multitasking organ that plays a critical role in digestion and blood glucose regulation.
-We previously explored the exocrine functions of the pancreas, but it also has tremendous endocrine function through its pancreatic islets or islets of Langerhans which comprise <1% of the cells in the pancreas.
+We previously explored the exocrine functions of the pancreas in chapter 1, but it also has tremendous endocrine function through its pancreatic islets or islets of Langerhans which comprise <1% of the cells in the pancreas.

 Each pancreatic islet is composed of 4 hormone secreting cells:

-• F cells constitute the remaining cells which secrete pancreatic polypeptide
+- F cells secrete pancreatic polypeptide which signals satiety.

 Insulin and Glucagon Regulation: